ionixjunior/ionixjunior.dev/src/content/en/posts/2024-10-04-taking-pauses-is-okay-but-not-planning-can-be-costly.md

 social_image: "taking-pauses-is-okay-but-not-planning-can-be-costly.en.webp"
 +++

-<p class="intro"><span class="dropcap">H</span>ello, everyone!
+Hello, everyone!
 I'm back after a short break.
 Recently, I changed my routine and it became challenging to write every week.
 Since I love sharing knowledge, I'm excited to be back.
 This past month has given me a lot to think about, so I want to share some thoughts with you.
-I hope you enjoy today's post. </p>
+I hope you enjoy today's post.

 Last month, my wife and I moved to a new city.
 This wasn't our first rodeo – we've moved several times in our relationship (five by my count!).
 Moving is always time-consuming, so I took a short break to get settled into our new apartment, office, and routines.